quantum-kite/kite/README.md

 # Implemented things

+# Changing the structure of the lattice
-### ~~Convert pybinding format to common format used in C++~~
+The pybinding format is successfully convert to the format of the C++ code.

-### ~~Add  onsite disorder:~~
+### ~~Add disorder:~~
- - For now only constant values as onsite potential and the labels for the rectangular/uniform and gaussian distribution are supported.
- Both distributions have mean value and width.
+ - Disorder is added to the plain lattice.
+(Previously this point was called onsite potential, it's the same.)

-### ~~Magnetic field:~~
+### ~~Magnetic field On/Off:~~
  - Add magnetic field support.
 For now only on and off due to PBC.

 ### ~~Chose between the functions that you want to calculate:~~
- - Other strings that the labels result in an error.
+ - Other strings that the labels should result in errors.
-  - labels are DOS, CondXX, CondXY, OptCond, SpinCond
+ - labels are DOS, CondXX, CondXY, SpinCond
-  - DOS (number of disorder, num of moments, num of random vectors) 'DOS' == 1,
+ - DOS (number of disorder, num of moments, num of random vectors),
-  - Conductivity (number of disorder, num of moments, num of random vectors) 'CondXX' == 2, 'CondXY' ==   3,
+ - Conductivity (number of disorder, num of moments, num of random vectors),
-  - Optical Conductivity (number of disorder, num of moments, num of random vectors), 'OptCond' == 4
+ - Optical Conductivity (number of disorder, num of moments, num of random vectors),
-  - Spin Dependent Conductivity (number of disorder, num of moments, num of random vectors), 'SpinCond' == 5.
+ - Spin Dependent Conductivity (number of disorder, num of moments, num of random vectors).

+### ~~Pauli matrices.~~
+  - These matrices can be found in pybinding.constants.pauli.

+## Define ploting from the resulted data

 # A list of things that could/should be implemented

 ### Define plotting from the resulted data
-### Add vacancy disorder modifications
 ### Add the choice of magnetic field to the user.
   - In case of periodic boundary conditions give available values.